ironbane/ironbane-router/README.md

 to forward this to port 80 and keep it all secure use

 iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080

+Also drop traffic that goes to the ironbane services directly

+iptables -A INPUT -p tcp --dport 3000 -j DROP iptables -A INPUT -p tcp --dport 3100 -j DROP iptables -A INPUT -p tcp --dport 8080 -j DROP